 Legislation doesn’t set a specific timeframe on FRA’s, but we recommend that a commercial fire risk assessment should be carried out on an annual basis to gauge the risk of fire on your premises.
-That said, it’s a good idea to carry out a new assessment more often in the current climate – ideally every 6 months to ensure any changes in staffing, layout and operational considerations like social distancing are covered following closures or changes to your business due to Coronavirus.
+That said, it’s a good idea to carry out a new assessment more often in the current climate – ideally every 6 months to ensure any changes in staffing, layout and operational considerations.

 A commercial fire safety risk assessment should also be reviewed as part of a continuous risk assessment process, especially if any changes have taken place which may impact existing safety procedures.
 These include:

 - Alterations to the commercial property as this may affect exit routes

 - When young persons are employed – as these are deemed vulnerable

 - Storage changes to hazardous substances

 - When fire safety equipment becomes damaged or has expired